 Florida Identification Card Fees

 The state DHSMV will process a Florida ID card application only after confirming the payment of the applicable DMV ID fee.
-Nondrivers can obtain a new state ID card at the current DMV ID card price of $25.
-However, if you are applying for a REAL ID document through a local tax collector office, instead of a DHSMV licensing office, you will also be required to pay a service fee of $6.25.
+Non-drivers can obtain a new state ID card at the current DMV ID card price.
+However, if you are applying for a REAL ID document through a local tax collector office, instead of a DHSMV licensing office, you will also be required to pay an additional service fee.
 Note that the department offers its ID card services to certain groups of applicants free of charge.
 For example, homeless individuals and applicants below the federal poverty level will be able to apply for ID cards in FL at no cost, provided they are able to prove their indigent status.